michaelchen-lab/blog/posts/the-true-value-of-coding-bootcamps.md

 Take a look at the curriculum of any bootcamp.
 And you'll find that every piece of content they provide is out there online—for free.

-Let's take JavaScript as an example.
+Let's use JavaScript as an example.
 A Google search for "free JavaScript courses" will give you hundreds...maybe thousands of courses to choose from.
 Can bootcamps really create JavaScript content that this army of free courses don't have?
 Probably not.

 Bootcamps' contents are 99% rehashes of free existing content.
 Yet they easily cost more than $10,000.
 It seems insane to pay bootcamps thousands of dollars to teach content that's available for free.

 So why do bootcamps still exist?
-There are 3 reasons.
+There are 3 reasons:

 ## Curation